The Linking Schools Programme is a national initiative developed by The Linking Network.

-Aims of the Linking School Programme
+The main aims of the Linking School Programme are:

 - To build a sense of togetherness between students in the borough and across the UK.